 contributed to this shift, but has also paved the way for developing countries to interact with the global community.
 Consumers are more connected than ever before.

-In a series of conversations, The Atlantic will bring together leading stakeholders across industries, including business, government, technology and academia, to explore the future of global trends.
+In a series of conversations, The Atlantic brought together leading stakeholders across industries, including business, government, technology and academia, to explore the future of global trends.
 How has the mobile-first mentality redefined the consumer experience?
 How are technology and changing trends bringing new people to the global marketplace?
 What are the consequences and benefits of a more connected economy?